Beijing raises guard as COVID-19 cases rise in Hebei province

-The closings were implemented to help stem a new COVID-19 wave, Beijing Daily newspaper reported on Friday.

-Tongzhou district in Beijing, which borders Hebei province, also declared that it was entering a “wartime state” to prevent infections.
-Such a measure is usually followed by contact tracing and testing to track down any infections at the local level.
+Festivities for next month’s Lunar New Year have also been banned in rural parts of the sprawling capital.

+In Shijiazhuang, the capital of Hebei province that surrounds Beijing, most flights in and out were cancelled on Friday, as of late afternoon, according to Flightradar24, a day after the city of 11 million barred people from leaving.

-Shijiazhuang on Thursday barred people from leaving.
-The city of 11 million people accounted for 31 of the 37 new locally transmitted COVID-19 cases and 35 of the 57 asymptomatic cases reported in mainland China on Jan.
-7
+Shijiazhuang accounted for 31 of the 37 new locally transmitted COVID-19 cases and 35 of the 57 asymptomatic cases reported in mainland China on Thursday.

-Though the number of new cases remains a small fraction of what China saw early last year at the height of the outbreak, which first emerged from the central city of Wuhan in late 2019, authorities have taken aggressive measures whenever new clusters emerge in order to prevent another national outbreak.

-Shijiazhuang has already launched a citywide mass COVID-19 testing drive, banned gatherings and ordered vehicles and people in high-risk COVID-19 areas to remain in their districts to keep the infections from growing.
+Shijiazhuang has launched a citywide COVID-19 testing drive, banned gatherings and ordered vehicles and people in high-risk areas to remain in their districts to keep the infections from spreading.

-The northern Liaoning province, which reported two new local infections and one new imported infection on Thursday, also said on Friday it had extended the quarantine period for those arriving from overseas to 21 days from 14 days.
+The northeastern province of Liaoning, which reported two new local infections and one new imported infection on Thursday, also said on Friday it had extended the quarantine period for arrivals from overseas to 21 days from 14.

 Once those people are released from quarantine, they will be monitored for another seven days in their homes.